prebid/prebid.github.io/dev-docs/modules/consentManagement.md

   if (bidderRequest && bidderRequest.gdprConsent) {
     adapterRequest.gdpr_consent = {
       consent_string: bidderRequest.gdprConsent.consentString,
+      // will check if the consentRequired field was populated with a boolean value (ie from page config).
+If it's undefined, then default to true
       consent_required: (typeof bidderRequest.gdprConsent.consentRequired === 'boolean') ? bidderRequest.gdprConsent.consentRequired : true
     }
   }